djryanj/monitoring-k8s-with-victoriametrics-victorialogs/README.md

 Make sure you use a better password!

+There are also secrets created for Gmail for the alerting setup in [Part 7](https://medium.com/itnext/kubernetes-monitoring-a-complete-solution-part-7-alerting-ab6bf26a722c); this is not provided here.

 # License

 This repo is licensed under the GNU GENERAL PUBLIC LICENSE, Version 3 (aka GPLv3).
 See [LICENSE](LICENSE) document.